 State Representative Jeff Leach proudly serves the citizens of House District 67 in the heart of Collin County.
 Now serving in his fifth term, Representative Leach has consistently proven himself to be a committed conservative and effective leader in the Texas Capitol and has worked tirelessly to ensure that Texas remains strong for future generations.

-For the 87th Legislative session, Representative Leach was appointed by Speaker Dade Phelan to serve a second-term as Chairman of the House Committee on Judiciary & Civil Jurisprudence and as Chairman of the House Select Committee on Criminal Justice Reform.
+During the 87th Legislative Session, Representative Leach was appointed by Speaker Dade Phelan to serve a second term as Chairman of the House Committee on Judiciary & Civil Jurisprudence and as Chairman of the House Select Committee on Criminal Justice Reform.
 Additionally, Representative Leach was selected to serve on the House Committee on Juvenile Justice and Family Issues and the House Select Committee on Youth Health and Safety.
-As Chairman of the major House committee with oversight of the Texas justice system, Jeff worked to improve our state’s judiciary and advance sound reforms to civil practice and procedure.
-Specifically, he successfully authored legislation giving Texas judges a much-needed pay raise without raising legislator pensions, enacted new remote hearing guidelines as well as various other proposals aimed at increasing judicial efficiency and accessibility.
-Additionally, he bolstered our state’s judiciary with the creation of almost 30 new courts across the state – including two in Collin County.
-With our exploding population growth, coupled with the substantial case backlog as a result of COVID, these new Courts will go a long way to ensuring continued and unabated access to justice for each and every Texan.
+As Chairman of the House’s major legislative committee with oversight of the Texas justice system, Representative Leach worked to improve our state’s judiciary and advance sound reforms to civil practice and procedure.
+Specifically, he successfully authored legislation giving Texas judges a much-needed pay raise without raising legislator pensions, bolstered our state’s judiciary with the creation of 17 new courts across the state – including two in Collin County – and implemented various reforms to improve access to courts and consolidate court fees to promote fairness and transparency.